hanadigaribovic/shelfwise-issues/README.md

 ## 3. User Interface
 ShelfWise includes the following pages:

-- **Home Page** – Overview of the web application, its features, and available functionalities, including book browsing, search, and user authentication.
+- **Home Page** – Provides an overview of the platform, with a Call-to-Action button leading to registration or login.
 - **Login/Register Page** – Allows users to create an account or log in to access personalized features like shopping cart and wishlist.
 - **All Books Page** – Browse the entire collection of books, search by keywords, and filter by genre, author, and price.
 - **Book Preview Page** – View detailed book information, including title, author, description, and price, with options to add to cart or wishlist.